 I found this great map of the three path options to hike Mount Greville on Aussie Bushwalking mobile website: Palm Gorge on the left (in green), South East Ridge in the middle (in green) and Waterfall Gorge on the right.
 They’ve shared great info about the hike on their website if you’re having a hard time making decisions on which one to choose!

 We stopped at Lake Moogerah on the way back.
 It’s a great spot for sunset.
-If you’re keen for more hiking, there are many other mounts in the Moogerah Peak National Park.
+If you’re keen on more hiking, there are many other mounts in the Moogerah Peak National Park.